sequenceiq/blog/source/_posts/2014-04-04-hadoop-docker-introduction.markdown

 done
 boot2docker up
 ```
 That's it.
-I hope this helps you to start with building your own Docker images.
-Let us know how it goes, we are happy to help to let you quick start Hadoop on Docker.
+Hope this helps you to start with building your own Docker images.
+Let us know how it goes, we are happy to help you quick start Hadoop on Docker.